ovgu-ailab/idl2023/index.md

 Please take a moment to read these information carefully!
 If you afterwards have got further questions about the course, please contact [Sebastian Stober](mailto:stober@ovgu.de).

+**Note** There is no theory exercise this semester, the image below will be updated soon.

 <img src="figures/prerequisites.png" width="700">

 ([Link to LSF system](https://lsf.ovgu.de/qislsf/rds?state=verpublish&status=init&vmfile=no&publishid=200184&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung)